vectordotdev/vector/website/content/en/docs/_index.md

 ---
-title: Documentation
+title: The Vector documentation
+description: Probably more than you actually want to know about Vector
+short: Docs home
 ---

-Welcome to the Vector documentation!
+The Vector docs.

+## Heading 2

+Here is a heading.